Tuesday, February 26th, 2008

 Lame!
 Worse, if you start adding more options, it goes up combinatorially.
 27 is just for our toy terminal.
 For my actual terminal lib, it would take 324 overloaded methods to support every combination.
 There has to be a better way.

 It’s true that C# doesn’t support default parameters, but it does support variable length argument lists.
 Maybe that’s a solution that lets us pass in a variety of options without having to overload.
-Calling it would still look like:
+Calling it still looks like:

 Terminal terminal = new Terminal();